American Conference (NCAA): Realignment and reorganization

 The conference was reorganized following the tumultuous period of realignment that hobbled the Big East between 2010 and 2013.
-The Big East was one of the most severely impacted conferences during the most recent conference realignment period.
+The Big East was one of the most severely impacted conferences during the early-2010s conference realignment period.
 In all, 14 member schools announced their departure for other conferences, and 15 other schools announced plans to join the conference (eight as all-sports members, and four for football only).
 Three of the latter group later backed out of their plans to join (one for all sports, and the other two for football only).

-On December 15, 2012, the Big East's seven remaining non-FBS schools, all Catholic institutions consisting of DePaul, Georgetown, Marquette, Providence, St. John's, Seton Hall, and Villanova announced that they voted unanimously to leave the Big East Conference effective June 30, 2015.
+On December 15, 2012, the Big East's seven remaining non-FBS schools, Catholic institutions consisting of DePaul, Georgetown, Marquette, Providence, St. John's, Seton Hall, and Villanova announced that they voted unanimously to leave the Big East Conference effective June 30, 2015.
 The "Catholic 7", by leaving, were looking for a more lucrative television deal than the one they would receive by remaining with the football schools.
 In March 2013, representatives of the Catholic 7 announced they would leave the conference effective June 30, 2013, retaining the Big East name, $10 million, and the right to hold the conference's basketball tournament at Madison Square Garden.

 Following the announcement of the departure of the Catholic 7 universities, the remaining ten football-playing members started the process of selecting a new name for the conference and choosing a new site to hold its basketball tournament.
 Various names were considered, with the "America 12" conference reportedly one of the finalists until rejected by college presidents sensitive of adding a number to the end of the conference name.
 On April 3, 2013, the conference announced that it had chosen a new name: American Athletic Conference.
 The conference also revealed that it prefers the nickname "The American" because it was thought "AAC" would cause too much confusion with the Atlantic Coast Conference (ACC).

 Louisville and Rutgers spent one season in the newly renamed conference.
 On July 1, 2014, Louisville joined the ACC and Rutgers joined the Big Ten Conference.
-On that same day, East Carolina, Tulane, and Tulsa joined The American for all sports, while Sacramento State and San Diego State joined as affiliate members for women's rowing.
+On that same day, East Carolina, Tulane, and Tulsa joined the American for all sports, while Sacramento State and San Diego State joined as affiliate members for women's rowing.
 Navy joined as an affiliate member in football on July 1, 2015.